U.S. DEPARTMENT OF HOMELAND SECURITY

 Following DHS/DNDO award selection, the Program Administrator will notify each applicant of the outcome.
 Applicants not receiving an award who wish to receive feedback may request a written comment by contacting the Program Administrator.

 DHS/DNDO reserves the right to fund, in whole or in part, any, all, or none of the applications submitted.
 All extensions of awards are based on similar reservations including the continuing availability of funds.

 Each award recipient is required to provide quarterly and annual technical reports.
 The deadlines and specifications for content of these reports will be indicated in the award letter.
 All reports must describe progress and accomplishments achieved during the reporting period.

-Monthly invoicing by the award universities is required.
+Monthly invoicing by universities receiving awards is required.
 Invoices shall summarize reimbursable costs as related to the direct expenditures of the award.
 Invoices shall summarize costs under the following categories: Personal Services, Fringe Benefits, Materials and Supplies, Travel, Equipment, Subcontracts and Consultants, and Other Direct Costs.
-The invoice will also account for the cost-share associated with the award.
+The invoice will also account for the cost share associated with the award.

 All contracts executed under this award will contain contract provisions as listed in the applicable cost principles: http://www.whitehouse.gov/omb/circulars_default.

 - Application Overview